normcyr/sopel-modules/babac/README.md

 - Search for an item in the Babac catalog
 - Returns the first 10 items
+- Uses Python 3

 # Python requirements

 - sopel
-- bs4 (BeautifulSoup)
+- requests
-- cookielib
+- http.cookiejar
-- mechanize
+- mechanicalsoup
 - yaml

-*it currently only works with Python 2. cookielib and mechanize are specific to Python 2.*
+- re

 # Instructions